readthedocs/readthedocs.org/docs/guides/custom-404-page.rst

-As the ``404.html`` will be returned for all the URLs where the real page was not found, all its resources URLs and links must be absolute (start with a `/`), otherwise they won't be found by the client for all the 404 URLs producing errors while displaying the page (styles and/or images not found).
+As the ``404.html`` will be returned for all the URLs where the real page was not found, all its resources URLs and links must be absolute (start with a `/`), otherwise they will not work when a user clicks on them.

 In case you want to follow the same style for the 404 page than your theme, you can either: